Information on Data Protection

-(4) This website uses Google Analytics with the extension "_anonymizeIp()".
-As a result, IP addresses are processed shortened, a person-relatedness can be excluded.
-Insofar as the data collected about you is assigned a personal reference, it will be immediately excluded and the personal data will be deleted immediately.
+- This website uses Google Analytics with the extension "_anonymizeIp()".
+As a result, IP addresses are further processed in truncated form, so that reference to individuals can be ruled out.
+As far as the data collected about you is related to you as a person, it will be excluded immediately and the personal data will be deleted immediately.

-(7) This website also uses Google Analytics for a cross-device analysis of visitor flows, which is carried out via a user ID.
-You can disable the cross-device analysis of your usage under My Data, Personal Information in your customer account.
+- This website also uses Google Analytics for an analysis of visitor flows across all devices that is carried out via a user ID (Google Universal Analytics).
+You can disable the device cross-analysis of your use in your account under "My data", "personal data".

 Google Analytics Remarketing

-Provider is Google Inc., 1600 Amphitheater Parkway, Mountain View, CA 94043, USA.
+This is operated by Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, U.S.A.